"Appoint an integration strategist"

 Integration for the public sector

-For more than 20 years, iCore has helped public organizations to create order in their digital mess and use their data in a secure and efficient way.
+For more than 20 years, iCore has helped public organizations to create order in their digital mess and use their data in a secure and efficient manner.